mathare/mathare/README.md

 projects - and also for others to learn from and maybe use as a starting point for their own projects since these example repos are all public.
 I am taking the various skills and tools I have learned, both on the job and from training courses, and am developing projects that capture what I have learned.
 That way I have a record of what I have learned and having put it in practice I am less likely to forget it.
-It also means I have something to refer back to ever after I have left a particular role and no longer have access to the code I wrote for that organisation.
+It also means I have something to refer back to even after I have left a particular role and no longer have access to the code I wrote for that organisation.

 I am using publicly available resources (e.g. websites, APIs etc) in my projects so am not reliant on proprietary materials.